temidata/Data-Analyst-Track-Wk2/README.md

 # Conclusion And Analysis
 Kindly check the project file.
 The Castro Technologies Raw_file is the raw file from the Data source while the Castro Technologies_Analyzed is the edited file, I analyzed.
+Additional File: Execises of the basic Excel functions i worked on at that time.
 Note that document in xslm. fmt.